groton-school/myschoolapp-reporting/README.md

 This tool was developed to collect the data necessary to generate analytics about how teachers and students are (or are not) using the LMS.
 It operates by either a) making calls to the old Podium DataDirect front-end API (where possible), or by capturing the data from the updated SKY UX front-end API as it page views are loaded.
 It does this by using Puppeteer to control Chrome and script all of these interactions.
 Essentially, you can think of it as "what would happen if I logged in as an admin, clicked around a lot, and took copious notes."

-This is a command line tool that depends on [Node.js]( https://nodejs.org/) and its (included) `npm` package manager.
+This is a command line tool that depends on [Node.js](https://nodejs.org/) and its (included) `npm` package manager.
 You need to install Node for this tool to work.

+The result of taking a "snapshot" of a course or LMS instance is a JSON file of as much data as can be collected (or as requested).

 ## Install